department-of-veterans-affairs/vagov-content/pages/burials-memorials/dic-rates-survivor.md

 |---|---:|
 | Basic rate</br>1st child</br>2nd child</br>8-year provision</br>Total | $1,319.04</br>$326.77</br>$326.77</br>+ $280.09</br>$2,252.67 |

+<span id="after-1993"></a>
-## If the Veteran’s death was before January 1, 1993
+## DIC rates if the Veteran died before January 1, 1993

 The Dependency and Indemnity Compensation (DIC) benefits paid to survivors of Veterans who died before January 1, 1993, can seem complex.
-The rate is based on the highest pay grade that the Veteran held for 6 months of active duty.
+We base the rate on the highest pay grade that the Veteran held for 6 months of active duty.
 We decided rates for children on several factors:

 -	The Veteran’s pay grade
 -	Whether the surviving spouse was entitled to benefits